pulumi/docs/content/blog/automation-api-supercharged-cloud-tooling/index.md

 Automation API is a programming interface overlaid on the Pulumi engine for deploying infrastructure.
 Instead of using the Pulumi CLI to deploy infrastructure, you can directly call the engine to run code from your chosen language.
 With the Automation API, your Pulumi programs and stacks are strongly-typed and composable infrastructure building blocks.
 You can fully embed Pulumi inside your software projects, which means your code can power a wide range of cloud automation projects without the Pulumi CLI and a reduced human-in-the-loop footprint.

 {{% notes type="info" %}}
-This alpha release of Automation API currently supports Node.js and go.
-Python and .NET (C#) will be released soon.
+This alpha release of Automation API currently supports Node.js, Go and Python. .NET (C#) will be released soon.
 {{% /notes %}}

 ## Cleaning Up